Reader question: Office casual, part 2

 So on Monday Ed might opt for a wool tie and brown brogues, under a casual coat, with jeans.
 On Tuesday he may go for a smarter, odd jacket – in camel hair, say – and dispense with the tie.
 Perhaps pairing it with suede shoes if the weather’s nice.
 Wednesday could witness a flirtation with tweed trousers.

-The point is to achieve the right balance of casual and formal that Ed is looking for overall while always looking for variation.
+The point is to achieve the right balance of casual and formal, while varying the look.
 A friend remarked to me recently that surely wool ties should go with odd jackets (sports jackets to American readers).
 Well, yes, traditionally they should, but wear those two with corduroy trousers and red socks and you’ll look like a stereotype – a costume of a country gentleman (see previous posting When Style Becomes Costume).
 Tradition only takes you so far.

 The beauty of men’s style is taking some of these elements and mixing them up; making them your own, while always keeping in mind the reasons they went together originally.
 Here, every element of the country gentleman’s outfit is united by being more casual than the city suit.
 So if you want to make an outfit more casual, insert one of these items – a wool tie with a suit, for example.